Rahuldubey26/Kubernetes-learn/part3/readme.md

         command: ["sleep", "5"]
       restartPolicy: OnFailure
   backoffLimit: 4

-Pod with Init Container
+##Pod with Init Container
-A Pod with an init container that downloads a webpage before starting the main nginx container.
+##A Pod with an init container that downloads a webpage before starting the main nginx container.

-yaml
-Copy code
 apiVersion: v1
 kind: Pod
 metadata: